How to get directions and use Apple Maps with CarPlay

 How to search for specific locations with Maps and CarPlay

 If you are looking for a specific location or type not represented on the Destinations button, you can tap the magnifying lens to search manually for it.
-This is how, for instance, you can search for EV charging stations in iOS 10.3:
+This is how, for instance, you can search for EV charging stations:

 - Tap on the Maps button.

-Select the Search icon in the upper right corner.
+Tap the Microphone icon in the upper right corner.

-- Type or speak the item you're searching for.
+Speak the item you're searching for.

 Select the result you're looking for.